General Information

 60+ Maryland Residents

-Tuition waivers for students with disabilities are available for some noncredit, continuing education workforce development and life skills courses.
-Students who qualify for SSI disability tuition waivers and provide the required documentation can receive tuition waiver for the noncredit, Continuing Education courses listed in the link below.
-Students must register in person and present a tuition waiver certificate to the Cashier’s Office in order to avoid paying the tuition associated with these courses.
-Students are responsible for all fees.
-To see the list of currently approved classes, click on the below link.
-This list will be updated monthly.
+Tuition waivers for students with disabilities are available for some noncredit, workforce development and life skills courses.
+Eligible students pay all courses fees.
+Students who qualify for SSI disability tuition waivers and provide the required documentation can receive tuition waiver for the noncredit courses listed in the link below.
+Students must register in person and present a tuition waiver certificate to the Cashier’s Office.Click here for a list of currently approved classes.
+This list is updated monthly, and the availability of these courses vary.

 -